All the photographic images on this website, unless otherwise noted, are the creation and sole property of http://www.ReadPsalm119.com.

 PERMISSIONS: Contact me for permissions via comment and I will get back with you as soon as possible.
-Permission is not automatically granted to use my photography for commercial purposes or for use on personal non-profit websites or social media, or any other form of non-profit distribution without contacting me first for permission.
+Permission is not granted to use my photography for commercial purposes, uncredited or unlinked on social media, or any other form of distribution (profit or non-profit) without contacting me first.
+Thank you! 😀

 NOTES ABOUT THE PHOTOGRAPHS: